 Information on the Virtual School's Participation Programme's upcoming events are available through the following calendar:

-Information on the Virtual School's participation events for the February half-term 2020 is available through the leaflet below:
+Information on the Virtual School's participation events for the Easter holidays 2020 is available through the leaflet below:

 The Virtual School are working in partnership with the Royal and Derngate and wish to offer children in care the opportunity to attend one of their youth theatres.
 We are able to offer limited free places for one year for young people aged 5 to 21.
 Please see the following leaflet for more information: